phureewat29/sandwich-maker/bot/README.md

 # Sandwich Maker Bot ![license](https://img.shields.io/badge/License-MIT-green.svg?label=license)

 Bot logic relies heavily on REVM simulations to detect sandwichable transactions.
 The simulations are done by injecting a modified router contract called [`LilRouter.sol`](https://github.com/phureewat29/sandwich-maker/blob/master/contract/src/LilRouter.sol) into a new EVM instance.
 Once injected, a concurrent binary search is performed to find an optimal input amount that results in the highest revenue.
 After sandwich calculations, the bot performs a [salmonella](https://github.com/Defi-Cartel/salmonella) check.
-If the sandwich is salmonella free, the bot then calculates gas bribes and sends the bundle to the fb relay.
+If the sandwich is salmonella free, the bot then calculates gas bribes and sends the bundle to the Flashbots relay.

 Performing EVM simulations in this way allows the bot to detect sandwichable opportunities against any tx that introduces slippage.